Lahsini-badreddine/Wrangle-and-Analyze-Data/README.md

 This project consist of wrangling dataset with its three steps as shown bellow:

-   Gethring the data (including scraping using Twitter_API)
+   Gathering the data (including scraping using Twitter_API)

    Assessing the data